lupidan/UILazyImageView/README.md

 UILazyImageView
 ===============

-A simple override of the normal UIImageView to load and image asynchronously with a progress bar
+A simple override of the normal UIImageView to load and image asynchronously with a progress bar.
+Beta, still in progress